 2. Play up wood details.

 Rather than completely coating these custom kitchen cabinets by Christopher Peacock in navy paint, a few of the drawers were left au natural.
-When paired with organic wood, the moody blue-black cabinetry is warmed up, evoking a chic, pastoral vibe.
+When paired with organic wood, the moody blue-black shade is warmed up, evoking a chic, pastoral vibe.
 Keeping the countertops in a similar hue feels very sophisticated, especially when outfitted with brass hardware for contrast.

 3. Pair with bright white.

-With a bright white backdrop, these indigo Shaker-style cabinets are the star of the show.
-To further flaunt the blueness of these cabinets, the United Kingdom-based design team over at Burlanes Interiors kept all other decor neutral, from the light brick accent wall to the white countertops and farm sink.
+With a bright white backdrop, these indigo shaker-style cabinets are definitely the star of the show.
+To further flaunt the regal hue, the design team over at Burlanes Interiors kept all other decor neutral, from the light brick accent wall to the white countertops and farm sink.
 Of course, it would be remiss of us not to note the herringbone kitchen floors, which lend a sense of history and tradition.

-If true blue is too flashy for you, go with a more neutral tone.
-These gray-blue cabinets in a kitchen by Gina Holz Designs are an understated and timeless representation of the go-to color.
+If true blue is too flashy for you, go with a more muted tone.
+The gray-blue cabinets in this kitchen by Gina Holz Designs are an understated and timeless representation of the go-to color.
 When paired with light and neutral materials like a creamy white marble backsplash and matching countertops, the toned-down cabinets still manage to make a strong statement.

 7. Opt for baby blue.